define957/manysvms/README.md

 + Twin-SVM for binary classification [Rcpp acceleration is available]
 + Twin-SVM for Multi-classification (One versus Rest strategy) [Rcpp acceleration is available]
-+ Twin-SVM for Multi-classification (One versus Rest strategy and K-fold cross validation) [Rcpp acceleration is available]
 + Multiple Birth SVM for Multi-classification [Rcpp acceleration is available]
 + Twin K SVM for Multi-classification (One versus One versus Rest strategy) [Rcpp acceleration is available]